Have something to add?

 Add it to Critiki!

-Smuggler's Cove is a new bar, opened in December 2009 by Martin Cate, who was one of the founders of Forbidden Island in Alameda.
+Smuggler's Cove was opened in December 2009 by Martin Cate, a renowned rum expert and longtime tikiphile who was one of the founders of Forbidden Island in Alameda.
 Smuggler's Cove specializes in all varieties of rum and rum drinks, with a particular emphasis on historic and exotic cocktails.
 Cate has attracted some of the top bartender talent in the talent-rich city of San Francisco.
+Smuggler's Cove regularly appears on the lists of the best bars in the world.
+It has proven incredibly popular: if you go on a weekend, be prepared to possibly wait in a line for entry.

-The offerings can be overwhelming in scope: over 200 rums, and more than 75 cocktails.
-Those wishing to keep track of the rums they've tried can use the website's Tasting Notes feature.
+The offerings can be overwhelming in scope: over 500 rums, and more than 75 cocktails.
 If you're intent on trying as many as possible, consider entering the Rumbustion Society; those who complete the list are rewarded for their efforts.

 How to find it: